-The Health and Exercise Sciences faculty and staff are dedicated to providing students a first class education facilitated through a nurturing and supportive environment.
-The student-centered philosophy creates a learning community whereby faculty and students work collectively in the pursuit of knowledge and application.
-Problem-based learning, practical experience and scholarly research are utilized as primary vehicles in the achievement of these objectives.
+The Health and Exercise Sciences faculty and staff are dedicated to providing students with a first-class education facilitated through a stimulating and supportive environment.
+This student-centered philosophy creates a community of learners in which faculty and students work collaboratively to pursue knowledge and its application.
+Problem-based learning, practical experience and scholarly research promote a learning environment that greatly enhances student development.